MirjamC/ngram_comparison/README.md

 # Interchangeability of ngrams models between heterogeneous dataset
-Reposotiry beloning to the posterpresentation during DH2023.
+Repository beloning to the posterpresentation during DH2023.

 ## Introduction
 We research the question: How, and to what extent, is an ngram model built upon corpus A interchangeable to measure the quality of corpus B?